aloubyansky/playground/README.md

 To generate the SBOMs run `mvn -Pcdx` from the `product-a` directory.

+### CycloneDX 2.7.9

+`bom-build-time.json` records a dependency tree identical to what `mvn dependency:tree` logs, which is correct.

+`bom-runtime.json` however, recorded `acme-lib-c:2.0.0-SNAPSOT` as a dependency of `acme-lib-b:1.0.0-SNAPSHOT`, which is wrong given that `acme-lib-b:1.0.0-SNAPSHOT` dependends on `acme-lib-c:1.0.0-SNAPSHOT`.
+Basically, the `provided` dependency on `acme-lib-d` was excluded but its transitive dependency still appears in the SBOM.

 ### CycloneDX 2.7.4

 `bom-build-time.json` does include `acme-lib-d` since the `provided` scope was included in the configuration.
 It also includes `acme-lib-c:2.0.0-SNAPSHOT` as a dependency of `acme-lib-d`.